kitahei88/8-inch-FDD-interface/AVR_source/README.md

 This project use Attiny13A Reset pin to GPIO.
 It must be written in the following order.

-1. Write main firmware(8ichlc.hex) to AVR.
+1. Write main firmware(8ichlc.hex in ./avr_source_and_binary/8ichlc/Release/ ) to AVR.
 2. Wrtie Low FUSE bit to 0x7A.
 3. Write High FUSE bit to 0xFE.(Reset pin is disable)